dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Curves/sections/04 Lecture 4.md

 Here this is accomplished by essentially trivializing units.
 \

-Another way to think of $G(R)$ is as the nonzero principal fractional ideals of $K$, since any two generators will differ by a unit in $R$.
+Another way to think of $G(R)$ is as the nonzero principal fractional ideals of $K$, since any two generators will differ by a unit.
 :::